Managing up: How to communicate effectively with your boss while working from home

 Having a healthy relationship with your manager makes life much easier, not to mention it’s good for job satisfaction and your career.
 And while not all managers are tyrants a la The Devil Wears Prada, some managers don’t make it easy to work with or for them.
 No matter what your boss’s shortcomings are, the relationship between you is a very important one.
 While it would be amazing to develop a lifelong friendship with your boss, remember you are not looking for a friend.

 Yes, you want a courteous and friendly relationship built on trust.
 Yes, you want a champion to fall back on when times are stressful.
-Yes, you would like a mentor who you learn from.
+Yes, you would like a mentor from who you learn from.
 But ultimately what you need from your boss is an effective and productive working relationship through which you grow and learn.
 To successfully achieve this, you need a strategic ‘manage up’ plan, especially if you’re not working from the same building regularly.

 If you feel that you have both a lack of time, and do not have the skills needed to do the project, sit down and figure out your core issues.
 Go to your boss and explain what you can do within the scope of the project.
 Then explain what you need help with.
 You might say, ‘I can do this part of the project and I started working on it.
 As I got further into it I realised that I need help in some areas.
 Could you help me?’